QTodoTxt/QTodoTxt2/packaging/PACKAGING.md

 * Python installation in version 3.7.2 (64 bit)
 * Qt in Version 5.12

-The python installation needs the follwing packages to be installed using pip:
+The python installation needs the following packages to be installed using pip:
 * PyQt5
 * pyinstaller
 * sip

-Qt needs the follwing items to be installed:
+Qt needs the following items to be installed:
 * MSVC 2017 (64 bit)

 ## Starting the package build